 “You just worry for everybody,” she said.
 “It could be your kids, it could be your brother, could be a family member.
 These people are regular people, they’re just walking, and they’re getting hurt, very badly hurt.”

 Residents at the Gardencrest apartment complex, where several of the attacks occurred, said their nerves were frayed.

 “So I just saw here the mayor said, ‘Oh, don’t go out after dark,’ and I’m going, COVID’s bad enough,” said resident Donna Johns, 72.
 “We’re stuck in the house, we can’t be places we’d like to go. . . .
 And now I can’t go out after dark.
 Is the mayor going to come walk my dog with me?
 So I’m annoyed.
 I’m angry.
 I’m anxious.”

 Lori LeDuc-Smith, 50, said she plans to move when her lease ends.

 “This is like a nail in a coffin that was already pretty much sealed,” she said.
 “With what’s going on, I’m scared.
 My mom’s texting me, neighbors on the other side of town are texting me, making sure that I know and that I’m careful.”

 Emily Sweeney can be reached at email@example.com.
-Follow her on Twitter @emilysweeney.
+Follow her @emilysweeney and on Instagram @emilysweeney22.
 Travis Andersen can be reached at firstname.lastname@example.org.
-Follow him on Twitter @TAGlobe.
 Shelley Murphy can be reached at email@example.com.
-Follow her on Twitter @shelleymurph.
+Follow her @shelleymurph.